ibm-cloud-docs/openwhisk/functions-cli.md

 Update an action or the app within an action.

 When you update parameters for a package, action, or trigger you must specify all previously created parameters.
-Otherwise, the previously created paramters are removed.
+Otherwise, the previously created parameters are removed.
 For packages, any services that were bound to the package are also removed, so after you update other parameters you must [bind services](/docs/openwhisk?topic=cloud-functions-services) to your package again.
 {: important}

 ```